Have you been told that you should eat before soccer practice to improve performance?

 The ideal pre practice meal should be eaten 2-4 hours before practice and should be high in carbohydrate, moderate in protein and low in fat.
 You want to find the right amount of food that gives you high energy and doesn’t have any GI impact.

 But also make sure that you’re eating enough so that you don’t have low energy.
+Check out our carb calculator to make sure you’re eating enough carbs to fuel your activity.

-What should I eat before morning soccer practice?
+What should I eat before morning soccer practice

 If practice starts too early in the morning it’s not practical to eat a regular meal.
 Instead, the night before eat a larger, high carbohydrate meal and bedtime snack.
+Check out our post on the best breakfast to eat before a soccer game for more ideas.

 Before morning soccer practice, eat a light meal or snack around 200-400 calories.
-Some easy options include whole grain toast, oatmeal, cereal, yogurt fig bars, granola bars or banana.
+Some easy options include whole grain toast, oatmeal, cereal, yogurt, fig bars, granola bars or banana.

 Experiment with a combination of quick digesting carbohydrates or one of your favorite sports drinks to see what works best for you, especially if you have a hard time eating right before practice.